 In May 2005 I self-published his first book, “Phantograms from Nature, Western USA”.
 My next was a children’s book “Pop-Up 3D” in 2007.
 “Eye-Popping 3‑D Pets” in 2009, and “Eye-Popping 3‑D Bugs” in 2011 were published by Chronicle Books and later re-published in Italian and Japanese.
 In 2009 I self-published “Crossview 3‑D”, a collection of cross-eyed view images by twenty-six stereographers.

 Since 2010 I have produced an image blog each week that I email to those interested in receiving them.
-The many years of his “image-of-the-week” blog can be accessed here.
+The many years of his “image-of-the-week” blog can be accessed here

 Since creating my first book I have presented phantogram workshops at numerous NSA and ISU conventions and exhibited at several Maker Faire and various science fair events, as well as having been showcased at several gallery events in southern California.